folio-org/ui-linked-data/README.md

 #### a) For an external API:

+Create a JSON object with required data, then use it in such cases:

-In a browser's localstorage create a record with a key `okapi_config` and a stringified value:
+- For development or using MARVA as a standalone application, in a browser's localstorage create a record with a key `okapi_config` and stringified JSON value (see "JSON config example");

+- For an embedded application:
+  Use JSON in the `config` attribute, see [Usage](#usage) section.

+###### JSON config example:

 ```json
 {